MatthieuDasnoy/python-developer-roadmap/README.md

 # Automate the boring stuff with Pyhton
-My solutions to all of the practice projects
+My solutions to all the practice projects